munificent/journal/asset/post/2011-03-19-pratt-parsers-expression-parsing-made-easy.md

 }
 ```

-The only difference is that `left` argument, which is just the expression we
+The only difference is that `left` argument, which is the expression we parsed
-parsed before we got to the infix token.
-We'll wire this up to our parser by
+before we got to the infix token.
+We wire this up to our parser by having
-having another table of infix parselets.
+another table of infix parselets.

-Having separate tables for prefix and infix expressions is important because
+Having separate tables for prefix and infix expressions is important because we
-we'll often have both a prefix and infix parselet for a single `TokenType`.
+sometimes have both a prefix and infix parselet for the same TokenType.
 For
-example, the prefix parselet for `(` handles grouping in an expression like `a
+example, the prefix parselet for `(` handles grouping in an expression like `a *
-* (b + c)`.
-Meanwhile, the *infix* parselet handles function calls like
+(b + c)`.
+Meanwhile, the *infix* parselet for `(` handles function calls like
 `a(b)`.

-Now, after we parse the prefix expression, we hand it off to any infix one
+Now, after we parse the leading prefix expression, we look for an infix parser
-that subsumes it:
+that matches the next token and wraps the prefix expression as an operand:

 ```java
 class Parser {